Attention Fall 2020 Applicants: An additional date for the CASPer test has been added on January 26, 2020 @ 13 00 ET

 Admissions is a FOUR STEP process to ensure documents arrive in the department on time.

-Starting November 1, 2017, you can start your application by logging into the Apply Grad Admin Portal.
+Starting November 1, 2019, you can start your application for the Fall 2020 term by logging into the Apply Grad Admin Portal.

-A non-rfundable, mandatory $100 application fee is required BEFORE your application is officially submitted.
+A non-refundable, mandatory $100 application fee is required BEFORE your application is officially submitted.
 The department cannot review your application until the application fee has been paid.

-All "in-progress" applications will be deleted after 21 days (can request an additional 7 days for a total of 28 days), or the deadline date of January 31 at 11:59pm, whichever comes first.
+All "in-progress" (unpaid) applications will be deleted after 21 days (can request an additional 7 days for a total of 28 days), or the deadline date of February 1, 2020 at 11:59pm, whichever comes first.

 Applicant referees will be contacted via email once the application has been submitted (i.e. paid).